 The Company determines whether to classify contracts, such as warrants, that may be settled in its own stock as equity of the entity or as a liability.
 An equity-linked financial instrument must be considered indexed to the Company's own stock to qualify for equity classification.
 The Company classifies warrants as liabilities for any contracts that may require a transfer of assets.

-Warrants classified as liabilities are accounted for at fair value and remeasured at each reporting date until exercise, expiration or modification that results in equity classification.
-Any change in the fair value of the warrants is recognized as other income (expense), net in the condensed consolidated statements of operations and comprehensive loss.
+The warrants are considered freestanding instruments that qualify as liabilities under ASC Topic 480, Distinguishing Liabilities from Equity, as the Company is committed to issuing an instrument that ultimately may require a transfer of assets.
+The warrant liability is accounted for at fair value and remeasured at each reporting date.
+Accordingly, the Company classifies the warrants as a liability at their fair value and adjusts the instruments to fair value at each balance sheet date until the warrants are exercised or expired.
+Any change in the fair value of the warrants is recognized as other expense, net in the condensed consolidated statements of operations and comprehensive loss.